MasSica/Huawei-Radar-Challenge/README.md

 The work consisted in performing backprojection of some data gathered during an acquisition campaign from an automotive radar.

-Inside every folder you will find a pdf file containig a precise explaination of the whole project
+Inside the Huawei challenge folder you will find a pdf file containig a precise explaination of the whole project